Language: EN

 Enum Types

-Enumerations, or ENUMS, are a special type of data that allows programmers to define a set of named constants under the same type.
+Enumerations, or ENUMS, are a special data type that allows programmers to define a set of named constants under the same type.

-The main advantage of using enums is that they provide readability and structure to the code, as it replaces “magic” numbers or strings with meaningful and predefined names.
+The main advantage of using enums is that they provide readability and structure to the code, as they replace “magic” numbers or strings with established meaningful and prefixed names.

-The most typical (and on the other hand boring) example that is usually given is the days of the week.
+The most typical (and on the other hand boring) example often given is the days of the week.

 };

-This helps maintain the code.
-For example, if we have to add or modify any of the constants, we only have to change the enum.
-In our case, if you want to add Saturday and Sunday, you only have to modify it in one place.
+This helps in the maintainability of the code.
+For example, if we need to add or modify any of the constants, we only have to change the enum.
+In our case, if you want to add sabado and domingo, you only need to modify it in one place.

-Finally, they prevent errors by restricting the values we can use to those defined in the enum, avoiding, for example, that someone misspells a value by mistake.
-For example, you protect yourself from someone mistakenly writing thurs (they forgot an ‘e’).
+Finally, they prevent errors by restricting the values we can use to those defined in the enum, preventing, for example, someone from mistakenly writing a value incorrectly.
+For example, you protect against someone mistakenly writing juevs (they missed an ‘e’).

-In addition, in typed languages, it performs type checking, and prevents us from mixing them up by mistake.
-For example, entering a Month value into a DayOfWeek type variable.
+Furthermore, in typed languages, it performs type checking and prevents us from mixing them by mistake.
+For example, by putting a Mes value into a variable of type DiaSemana.

 Examples of Enums in different languages

-Let’s see how an ENUM would be created in different languages.
+Let’s see how an ENUM would be implemented in different languages.

-For example, let’s say we have the status of a task.
-These possible states are “not started”, “pending”, “in progress” and “completed”.
+For example, suppose we have the status of a task.
+These possible statuses are not started, pending, in progress, and completed.

 In C# we have the concept of ENUM natively through the reserved word enum.